Key takeaways:

 - Free domain for the first year with most hosting plans

-- 24/7 support with setup help by phone and chat
+- 24/7 support through phone and chat

 - Domain management tools for registration, DNS edits, and transfers